austinchambers/python_llm/readme.md

-# Oculus-AR-Unity
-Simple demonstration project for augmented reality with the OvrVision stereo camera and the Oculus Rift.

 # Python script to generate AI response for any of three providers: anthropic, openai, or mistral

 # To set up development environment and run